Integration of AI and machine learning in warehouse logistics – Global developments in Germany, EU, USA and Japan – Image: Xpert.Digital

 Amazon (USA)

-As one of the pioneers, Amazon uses AI and robotics on a large scale.
-In the fulfillment centers (logistics centers) of the e-commerce giant, tens of thousands of robots move to the employees.
-A AI permanently optimizes the process - which shelf drives to which employee in order to have an article removed.
-This intelligent picking control has increased Amazon's efficiency enormously.
-Studies put the savings from Amazon's AI-based “picking” optimization at around 470 million euros per year.
-In addition, Amazon Ki uses in many other areas, for example in route planning for delivery vehicles, dynamic personnel planning depending on the order volume or for the predictive maintenance (predictive maintenance) of its facilities in the warehouse.
+As a pioneer, Amazon utilizes AI and robotics on a large scale.
+In the e-commerce giant's fulfillment centers, tens of thousands of robots move shelves of goods to employees.
+AI continuously optimizes the process – determining which shelf goes to which employee to retrieve an item.
+This intelligent picking control has dramatically increased Amazon's efficiency.
+Studies estimate the savings from Amazon's AI-powered picking optimization at approximately €470 million per year.
+Furthermore, Amazon employs AI in many other areas, such as route planning for delivery vehicles, dynamic workforce scheduling based on order volume, and predictive maintenance of its warehouse equipment.

 Alibaba (China)